nanvel/blog/2023/01/domain-driven-design.md

 With the tools and technology we already have, we can build systems much more valuable than most projects do today.
 We can write software that is a pleasure to use and a pleasure to work on, software that doesn't box us in as it grows but creates new opportunities and continues to add value for its owners.

+Domain-driven design is not about aggregates or value objects.
+Domain-driven design is about letting your business domain drive software design decisions.

+Effective modules are deep: a simple public interface encapsulates complex logic.

 ## Tactical

 Tactical patterns (domain model buildig blocks): value objects, aggregates, domain services...